-• Civilian: The project is primarily aimed at civilian flight simulation.
+- Civilian: The project is primarily aimed at civilian flight simulation.
 It should be appropriate for simulating general aviation as well as civilian aircraft.
-It is not a shoot'm-up game.
-However, in keeping with the open concept of development, this naturally does not exclude someone taking the code and integrating say weapon systems, for instance.

-- Multi-platform: The developers are attempting to keep the code as platform-independent as possible.
+Our long-term goal is to have FlightGear FAA-approved as a flight training device.
+To the disappointment of some users, it is currently not a combat simulator; however, these features are not explicitly excluded.
+We just have not had a developer that was seriously interested in systems necessary for combat simulation. - Multi-platform: The developers are attempting to keep the code as platform-independent as possible.
 This is based on their observation that people interested in flight simulations run quite a variety of computer hardware and operating systems.
-The present code supports the following Operating Systems:

-- Linux (any distribution and platform),
+The present code supports the following Operating Systems: - Linux (any distribution and platform),

 - Windows NT/2000/XP (Intel/AMD platform),

 - Windows 95/98/ME,

 - BSD UNIX,

-- SGI IRIX,
+- SGI IRIX.

-- Sun-OS,
+- Sun-OS.

 - Macintosh.